mhgamboa/notes/Javascript/typescript.md

    - A better way to define functions as `functionName: (variable: type) => typeReturned`
      - Example: `printName: (name: string) => void` (We use void since nothing is returned)
      - Example2: `const minus = (a: number, b: number): number;` (Must take numbers as parameters and return a number)
+     - We use `void` when a function returns undefined
+     - We use `never` when a function doesn't return anything (throwing an error, or if defined return types have become impossible to return)

 ## Compiling